rohitkjohnedu/my_yade/doc/sphinx/installation.rst

     cmake -DENABLE_POTENTIAL_BLOCKS=ON

-As of Yade version git-2315bd8 (or 2018.02b release), the following options are available: (see the `source code <https://gitlab.com/yade-dev/trunk/blob/master/CMakeLists.txt>`_ for a most up-to-date list)
+The following cmake options are available: (see the `source code <https://gitlab.com/yade-dev/trunk/blob/master/CMakeLists.txt>`_ for a most up-to-date list)

 	* CMAKE_INSTALL_PREFIX: path where Yade should be installed (/usr/local by default)
 	* LIBRARY_OUTPUT_PATH: path to install libraries (lib by default)